 Instructions

-1. In a bowl, mix the scallops, tarragon, lime juice and olive oil.
+• Marinate the Scallops: First, in a bowl, mix the scallops, chopped tarragon, lime juice, and extra virgin olive oil.
 Ensure they are coated thoroughly and evenly.

-2. On a skewer, thread a wedge of lime and one skewer on each
+• Prepare the Skewers: Next, thread a wedge of lime and one scallop onto each skewer.

-3. Cook on the barbecue (or grill), making sure they are all cooked through
+• Cook the Scallops: Cook on the barbecue (or grill), making sure they are all cooked through, approximately 2-3 minutes per side until they are opaque and slightly firm to the touch.

 These are great on a barbecue served with a big green salad – and are sure to be a hit!
 If it's not barbecue weather, the grill will do just fine instead.